 Helical piers, like push piers, are also made of steel, and are fitted with helical plates giving the piers a screw like appearance.
-However, these piers can reach a much deeper level of soil than push piers because they are installed in individual sections and extensions.
+These piers can reach a much deeper level of soil than push piers because they are installed in individual sections and extensions.
 Helical piers are mechanically screwed into the ground until the appropriate depth and capacity are achieved.

 Helical piers are a great way to reinforce a home’s strength, lift the home back into its original position, and close any cracks caused by settlement.
-They are best used when local soil conditions are known and the accurate depth of installation can be determined before installation.
+They are best used when local soil conditions are known, and the accurate depth of installation can be determined before installation.

-Year-round installation possible
+- Year-round installation

-Installation from either inside or outside the home or structure
+- Installation from either inside or outside the home or structure

-Lift the foundation back to its original position
+- Lift the foundation back to its original position

-Offer permanent solution to foundation issues
+- Offer permanent solution to foundation issues

-Typically faster installation process than other methods
+- Typically faster installation process than other methods

-Create minimal disturbance during installation
+- Create minimal disturbance during installation